ara-foundation/web/packages/reflect-astro-ext/README.md

 Using REST or LinkTraits, you can look up for an object using `CSS Selectors`.

 # Roadmap
-* Add REST Api to walk in the page
 * Remove `PageLevel.walk` after installing REST operator.

 Components